NVIDIA-RTX/NVIGI-Core/docs/GpuSchedulingForAI.md

 Games typically optimize graphics to maximize GPU utilization, so when you add AI compute to a game it is essential to configure the GPU scheduler to minimize the effect on the game's frame rate.
 This document describes how to do this.

 ## Supported plugins
-Optimized GPU scheduling is currently utilized by the following CUDA plugins.
+Optimized GPU scheduling is currently utilized by the following plugins.
+### CUDA
 * `plugins/sdk` in current SDK
   * Automatic Speech Recognition (`nvigi::plugin::asr::ggml::cuda`)
   * Embed (`nvigi::plugin::embed::ggml::cuda`)